wpengine/atlas-shopify-blueprint/README.md

 # Atlas Shopify Blueprint

-An Shopify template for Atlas Blueprints.
+A Shopify template for Atlas Blueprints.

 This repository contains a starter Blueprint to get you up and running quickly on WP Engine's Atlas platform with a simple WordPress site that uses product data from Shopify.